National University of Kyiv-Mohyla Academy: Notable alumni and faculty members

 Alumni of the old Kyiv-Mohyla Academy have played an important role in Ukrainian professional life.
 Many hetmans of Zaporozhian Cossacks, political leaders of Ukraine in the 17th and 18th centuries, were educated here.
 These include Ivan Mazepa, Pylyp Orlyk, Pavlo Polubotok, Ivan Skoropadsky and Ivan Samoylovych.
 The Grand Chancellor of Russia Alexander Bezborodko was of Ukrainian origin and an alumnus.
 The Kyiv-Mohyla Academy was a religious school of note in the Orthodox world and archbishops of the Russian Empire such as Stephen Yavorsky and Feofan Prokopovich as well as the metropolitan bishop of Rostov Dimitry of Rostov were all alumni.

 More recently, several generations of writers, artists and scholars have been schooled at the Kyiv Mohyla Academy.
 Examples include writer Simeon of Polotsk, architect Ivan Hryhorovych-Barskyi, and composer Artemy Vedel.
-Ukrainian philosopher Hryhori Skovoroda was another alumnus of the university.
+Ukrainian philosopher Hryhorii Skovoroda was another alumnus of the university.
 Mikhail Lomonosov, Russian scientist and founder of Moscow University was briefly a student at Kyiv Mohyla Academy.

 After 1819, when the university was turned into a purely religious institution, it still upheld its international reputation and has been an alma mater for the Moldavian poet Alexei Mateevici and metropolitan bishop of the Romanian Orthodox Church Visarion Puiu.

 Alumni of NaUKMA are employed by national and international companies, research and governmental institutions and many graduates continue their studies abroad.
 Journalist and politician Andriy Shevchenko, Ukrainian writer Myroslav Laiuk and the contemporary Ukrainian writer Maryna Sokolyan studied at NaUKMA.